GreenTreeLabs/simple-author-box/readme.txt

 Adds a cool responsive author box with social icons on your posts.

 == Description ==

+**Simple Author Box** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/)

 **Simple Author Box** adds a responsive author box at the end of your posts, showing the author name, author gravatar and author description.
 It also adds over 30 social profile fields on WordPress user profile screen, allowing to display the author social icons.